-Use the data you have from past holidays to get a solid footing on what you could expect this year.
-What happened last year, and the year before that?
-By comparing traffic and revenue from previous years, you can spot trends and improve your predictions for the upcoming holiday season.
+To get a good idea of what to expect, analyze the data you have from past holidays Do you know what happened last year?
+The year before that?
+By comparing traffic and revenue from previous years, you can spot trends and improve your 2018 predictions.

-To do this successfully, context is key.
-Keep in mind the specific sales you ran from year to year, and adjust your predictions in light of that data.
+Keep context in mind when you’re making your estimates.
 For example, say you ran a 3-day 20% off sale last year, but this year you’re doing a 3-day 50% off sale.
 You can safely predict higher traffic this year, so you’ll need to prepare for that accordingly.
+If you took our advice from last year, you should already have most of this data prepared.
+If not, get crackin’!

-Once you’ve gathered your historical data, it’s time to look at the here and now.
-Load testing is an excellent way to get a better understanding of what your site can currently handle.
+Load testing is an excellent way to see what your site can currently handle.
 But what is it?
-Load testing is a process that simulates real world situations on your website.
-For instance, if you are anticipating 50,000 visitors on Black Friday, you can simulate that load and see how your site would perform if it were hit with that much traffic today.
-Then you can use the results to pinpoint the exact areas where your site needs performance optimizations.
+Load testing is a process that simulates real-world situations on your website.
+Essentially, it’s test-driving.
+For instance, let’s say you’ve checked your historical data, compared it to your planned promotions, and you estimate you’ll have up to 50,000 site visitors on Black Friday.
+You can simulate that load and see how your site would perform if it were hit with that much traffic today.
+Then you can use the results to pinpoint problem areas and optimize performance.

-Having a plan in place prior to the holidays is essential for creating a flawless customer experience.
-It ensures that your business continues to run smoothly and that your customers enjoy stellar customer service.
-Operational safeguards can help you nail the details and turn shoppers into followers.
+Operational safeguards can help you nail the details and turn one-off gift shoppers into long-term fans.
 Here are a few ideas to get you started:

 - Enable gift cards.
 It’s simple to do and silly not to have them!

-While preparing for the holidays, consider what small projects you can do now that could have a big payoff for your holiday sales, like:
+Consider what small projects you can do now that could have a big payoff for your holiday sales and beyond.
+Consider ideas like:

 - Checkout optimization

 It’s important for every eCommerce retailer to take steps to plan for your holiday selling season.
 If you aren’t a Gauge client but you have questions or need help getting your store where it needs to be, don’t hesitate to contact us.
-We’d love to help you!
+We’d love to help!